LorenFrankLab/spyglass/docs/src/misc/merge_tables.md

 and adds functions to make the awkwardness of part tables more manageable.
 These functions are described in the API section, under `utils.dj_merge_tables`.

-One quirk of these utilites is that they take restrictions as agruments, rather than with operators.
+One quirk of these utilities is that they take restrictions as arguments, rather than with operators.
 So `Table & "field='value'"` becomes `MergeTable.merge_view(restriction="field='value'"`)`.
 This is because `merge_view` is a `Union` rather than a true Table.

 ## Example

 First, we'll import various items related to the LFP Merge Table...